CollaboratingPlatypus/PetaPoco/README.markdown

 	var a = db.SingleOrDefault<article>("SELECT * FROM articles WHERE article_id=@0", 123));

+### Paged Fetches

+PetaPoco can automatically perform paged requests.

+	var result=db.FetchPage<article>(0, 20, // <-- page number and items per page
+			"SELECT * FROM articles WHERE category=@0 ORDER BY date_posted DESC", "coolstuff");

+In return you'll get a PagedFetch object:

+	public class PagedFetch<T> where T:new()
+	{
+		public long CurrentPage { get; set; }
+		public long ItemsPerPage { get; set; }
+		public long TotalPages { get; set; }
+		public long TotalItems { get; set; }
+		public List<T> Items { get; set; }
+	}

+Behind the scenes, PetaPoco does the following:

+1. Synthesizes and executes a query to retrieve the total number of matching records
+2. Modifies your original query to request just a subset of the entire record set

+You now have everything to display a page of data and a pager control all wrapped up in one handy little object!

 ### Query vs Fetch ###

 The Database class has two methods for retrieving records `Query` and `Fetch`.
 These are pretty